tylerjwatson/paper-tiger/README.md

 * `-w <path>` - Loads a world file at `<path>`
 * `-s` - Silent mode, do not open or accept console commands.

+Run `paper-tiger` or `paper-tiger.exe` in the console to launch it.